Turn Your Knowledge Into a Consulting Business

-- Ability to earn more with your experience and knowledge than in a job
+- Ability to earn more with your experience, knowledge and low overhead than with a job

-- Start up time and money is low
+- Start up time is quick and startup capital requirement is low

-- It can take time to build up a clientele
+- The time it takes to build up and maintain a clientele

 When the economy is down, the need for career consulting grows.
 But even in good economies, many people, from recent college grads to baby boomers looking for a new retirement career can benefit from a career specialist.